Wednesday 18 May 2016

 Learning, Policy, and the Wonderful School Environments

-Presented by Michál Cohen, Director, Walters & Cohen Architects
+Michál Cohen, Director, Walters & Cohen Architects

 School buildings are a key component of the educational experience.
 The development of these buildings should focus on creating sustainable, creative and inspirational environments that enhance the users’ appreciation and awareness of the issues affecting their local environment, the resources used within it, the global environment and the importance of good design.
 Also, understanding the ways in which young people learn influences design enormously, and we should aim to change the culture of education delivery from an institutional approach to one that is transformational, able to accommodate many teaching and learning styles and education that looks to the future.
 Drawing on Walters & Cohen’s extensive portfolio of education buildings, Michál’s presentation will look at the way people learn and the impact of policy on school buildings, with reference to her research into the effect of education on the built environment and the schools they have completed.

 The New Basics